matthewblain/crosstowntrail-web/cue-sheets/bike-south.md

 * Continue through tunnel and bear left on Executive Park Blvd.
 * Opposite white gates, Executive Park Blvd. curves to the right; take it down to Harney Way.
 * Cross Harney Way to enter Candlestick Point State Recreation Area.
-* Turn right on wide dirt trail.
-(Note: **Restrooms** can be found a short distance to the left.)
+* Turn left on wide dirt trail.
-* At the next trail intersection (which is colored concrete), turn left on shoreline trail.
-You are now on Bay Trail and Blue Greenway.
-* When the trail approaches road, turn right on narrow trail.
+* Continue on trail, past **restrooms** and parking lot.
-* Note: Trail drops to rocky beach at one point; to go around, exit park at crosswalk.
+* Note: Trail drops to rocky beach at one point; to detour around, exit park at crosswalk after parking lot.
 Turn right on Harney Way, turn right on Hunters Pt Expressway, turn right into park, and go right to restroom at far parking lot.
 * Trail drops down to rocky shoreline for a short stretch, then becomes dirt again.
 * Cross wooden footbridge and continue.
 (Note: Resume from detour here.)
-* Past a parking lot and **Restrooms**, turn right on paved trail at Pelican Group Picnic Area, heading east.
+* Past a parking lot and **restrooms**, turn right on paved trail at Pelican Group Picnic Area, heading east.
 * Continue east as land becomes narrow spit, with views of water on both sides.
 * Section 1 South ends at paved roundabout at Sunrise Point. (**Restrooms**, picnic tables, fishing pier, campground by reservation.)